 The laboratory is an integral part of The Manchester Fungal Infection Groups (MFIGs) which unifies NHS services and University of Manchester research and teaching functions, creating one of the leading centres for medical mycology in Europe.
 The Manchester Fungal Infection network is made up of 120 NHS doctors, Clinical Scientists, nurses and University of Manchester researchers.
 The MRCM laboratories are well equipped with a full range of analytical and automated platforms and enjoy the support of infectious diseases and respiratory clinical teams.
 The MRCM is a EUCAST Antifungal Susceptibility Testing Collaborative Laboratory and an European Fungal PCR Initiative Collaborative Centre.
 The MRCM aims to continue to deliver a patient-focussed service with an international reputation and be a premier supplier of mycology diagnostics in the NHS.
 We are implementing ambitious plans for modernising and improving service delivery.

-He has published over 400 original articles, book chapters and reviews and is the author or editor of seventeen mycological textbooks and handbooks, many of which have been translated, including Fungal Infection in the Compromised Patient (1982, 1991), Slide Atlas of Fungal Infection (1985), Medical Mycology - A Practical Approach (1989), Medical Mycology: A Practical Guide (1991), Fungal Infection: Diagnosis and Management (1993, 1997, 2003, 2012), Therapeutic Guidelines in Systemic Fungal Infection (1998, 2001, 2003, 2007), The Pocket Guide to Fungal infection (2000, 2006), Fast Facts: Superficial Fungal Infections (2000), Fungal Infection and Critical Care Medicine (2008) and Illustrative Cases in Medical Mycology iBook (2016).
-His h-index is 61.
+He has published over 450 original articles, book chapters and reviews and is the author or editor of a number of mycological textbooks and handbooks, many of which have been translated, including Fungal Infection in the Compromised Patient (1982, 1991), Slide Atlas of Fungal Infection (1985), Medical Mycology - A Practical Approach (1989), Medical Mycology: A Practical Guide (1991), Fungal Infection: Diagnosis and Management (1993, 1997, 2003, 2012), Therapeutic Guidelines in Systemic Fungal Infection (1998, 2001, 2003, 2007), The Pocket Guide to Fungal infection (2000, 2006), Fast Facts: Superficial Fungal Infections (2000), Fungal Infection and Critical Care Medicine (2008) and Illustrative Cases in Medical Mycology iBook (2016).
+His h-index is 64.
 Malcolm Richardson is a frequent speaker and session chair at major international conferences in the fields of clinical microbiology, infectious diseases, and medical mycology.
 From 2008 to 2014 Malcolm Richardson was the Editor-in-Chief of Critical Reviews in Microbiology.
 Current editorial activities include being Reviews Editor for Medical Mycology.
-Malcolm Richardson was President of the International Society of Human and Animal Mycology (ISHAM), 2015 - 2018 and currently is the President of the Institute of Specialist Surveyors and Engineers (2013 - ).
-He is a senior advisor for the Global Action Fund for Fungal Infections (GAFFI) whose vision is to reduce illness and deaths associated with fungal disease worldwide.
+Malcolm Richardson has served the International Society of Human and Animal Mycology (ISHAM) in a number of ways: Vice-President (1991 to 1993), General Secretary (2003 to 2008), President-Elect (2012 to 2014) and President (2015 to 2018).
+Malcolm is an enthusiastic teacher and contributes to the University of Manchester's undergraduate and post-graduate infection programmes.

 Memberships of committees and professional bodies